 The BLM planning system is designed to identify critical areas and surface possible conflicts of use.
-Many potential conficts can be resolved through use of stipulations on any authorized use.
+Many potential conflicts can be resolved through use of stipulations on any authorized use.
 Where conflicts cannot be resolved, the system provides a mechanism for selection of the alternative which will best meet national, regional, and local needs.
 Through the system, critical resources can be protected from any impacts by decision.
 Public involvement is a mandatory requirement of the BLM system, insuring the public an opportunity to assist and make their opinions known in the planning process.

-NEPA requires an indepth analysis of any proposed action.
-When the time and effort can be expended on a searching analysis, mitigation measures can often be identified and stipulated for any proposed use mineral location, or closing the area completely to operation of the 1872 act.
+The National Environmental Policy Act requires depth analysis of any proposed action.
+When the time and effort can be expended on a searching analysis, mitigation measures can often be identified and stipulated for any proposed use.

+One of the greatest objections the public has to multiple use management is the fact that very little control can be exercised over the activities under the 1872 Mining Act.
+BLM at present has only two options available: leaving areas open to mineral location, or closing the area completely to operation of the 1872 act.
 The present situation allows little room for actual management.
-In many areas with important or critical resources, mining may not seriously impact on other resources provided that the mining is controlled to some extent and the mining accomplished according to a developed mining plan. option would be available to management if the legislative proposal is approved. not, the manager must decide to leave the area open to mining, perhaps involving high potential environmental risks, or closing the area to mining, which forecloses any opportunity to extract what may be an important mineral resource.
+In many areas with important or critical resources, mining may not seriously impact on other resources provided that the mining is controlled to some extent and the mining accomplished according to a developed mining plan.
+This option would be available to management if the legislative proposal is approved.
+If not, the manager must decide to leave the area open to mining, perhaps involving high potential environmental risks, or closing the area to mining, which forecloses any opportunity to extract what may be an important mineral resource.